The Beginning Of A Mellow Afternoon

 I tried all of the online suggestions to alleviate the irritation problem (apparently I’m not alone) as well as buying the each variation of the earpads themselves that Grado sold.
 None of them were satisfactory.
 It was unfortunate because of all the headphones I’ve owned, I really liked the sound of the Grados the most.
 The cable, however, is another matter entirely, but I’m not going to get into that.

 I finally gave up and got a pair of the Sony MDR-7506s a year ago, because I’d had a very good experience with Sony headphones in the past—earpad disintegration notwithstanding.
-In case you’re wondering, I also have a pair of wireless Airpods Pro that I use with my laptop and phone, but vintage CD/MD players don’t have Bluetooth so I need a wired solution.
+In case you’re wondering, I also have a pair of wireless Airpods Pro that I use with my laptop and phone and they sound fantastic, but vintage CD/MD players don’t have Bluetooth connectivity so I need a wired solution.

 Anyhow, the Sonys were like a breath of fresh air.
 They fit on my head well and didn’t irritate my ears at all—at least for the next year or so.
-Eventually, they too reached the point I couldn’t stand to have them on for more than a few minutes at a time.
+The only downside is that—unlike the reviewer above—when I wear glasses they get pressed uncomfortably against my temples.
+But eventually, they too reached the point I couldn’t stand to have them on for more than a few minutes at a time, with or without glasses.
 I put both the Sonys and the Grados away, and after trying several different brands from Amazon, I finally settled on some relatively inexpensive Vibes 202 IEMs that surprised me by how good they sounded.
 They don’t sit on my ears at all, which alleviates the entire problem of the irritation.

 Out of curiosity I pulled both the Sonys and the Grados out of storage a couple weeks ago, hoping that the time away would allow my ears to tolerate one or the other again when I slipped them on.
 Sadly, even after buying a differentset of replacement ear pads (this time soft leather) for the Grados, I could wear them for extended periods. but the pads themselves affected the sound and all of a sudden everything was muddy.